himotoyoshi/carray/guides/users/02_indexing_and_slicing.md

 #       [ 9, 10, 11, 12 ] ]
 ```

-The right-hand side does not have to match the shape of `a` — it only needs
+The right-hand side does not have to match the shape of `a` if it claims no
-to have the same number of elements.
-A 1-D source of length 12 fills a
+shape of its own.
+A 1-D source of length 12 fills a `[3, 4]` target in
-`[3, 4]` target in row-major order, and a `[3, 4]` source can be assigned
+row-major order, and so does a Ruby Array:
-into a `[2, 6]` target:

 ```ruby
 a = CArray.int32(3, 4)